getraid/raspberrypi-led-node-and-webserver/README.md

 If you get errors, maybe you need to install pigpio: `sudo apt-get install pigpio`.
 \* 7 - Is not necessary anymore, change it if you encounter errors.

+## Sidenote:
+You'll see the count of users connected in the console, as well as a client number.
+This number doesn't have a meaning or anything else, it is just a random number, to quickly differenciate which user send what. (for the lulz)